KWHYTHUB/sapphire/loader/resources/about.md

-# Geode SDK
+# Sapphire SDK

-This mod is the internal representation of **Geode SDK**.
-You can customize Geode's settings through this mod.
+This mod is the internal representation of **Sapphire SDK**.
+You can customize Sapphire's settings through this mod.

 ## About

-**Geode** is a [Geometry Dash](https://store.steampowered.com/app/322170/Geometry_Dash/) mod loader and modding SDK with a modern approach towards mod development.
-Unlike previous mod loaders, which merely inject the DLLs and let devs handle the rest, Geode aims to be a more comprehensive project, which manages loaded mods & hooks itself.
-Geode has been built to ensure compatibility, portability and ease of use while retaining performance.
-For devs, Geode means easy development and portability; for end users, Geode means an uniform and easy experience using mods.
+**Sapphire** is a [Geometry Dash](https://store.steampowered.com/app/322170/Geometry_Dash/) mod loader and modding SDK with a modern approach towards mod development.
+Unlike previous mod loaders, which merely inject the DLLs and let devs handle the rest, Sapphire aims to be a more comprehensive project, which manages loaded mods & hooks itself.
+Sapphire has been built to ensure compatibility, portability and ease of use while retaining performance.
+For devs, Sapphire means easy development and portability; for end users, Sapphire means an uniform and easy experience using mods.

 ## Help, Contributing, Etc.

-If you need help using Geode or would like to contribute, feel free to join our [Discord Server](https://discord.gg/9e43WMKzhp).
+If you need help using Sapphire or would like to contribute, feel free to join our [Discord Server](https://discord.gg/9e43WMKzhp).

-See [Documentation](https://geode-sdk.github.io/docs) for info about developing mods for Geode.
+See [Documentation](https://KWHYTHUB.github.io/docs) for info about developing mods for Sapphire.

 ## Credits